-Lease Receivable: The Citadel has recorded a lease receivable as a result of implementing GASB Statement No. 87, Leases.
+Lease Receivable: The Citadel has recorded a lease receivable in accordance with GASB Statement No. 87, Leases.
 The lease receivable is measured at the present value of lease payments expected to be received during the lease term.
 The deferred inflow of resources is measured as the lease receivable balance adjusted for prepayments received or incentives paid.
 The lease receivable is amortized, and lease revenue is recognized on a straight-line basis over the life of the related lease.